Sunidhi Chauhan: Philanthropy

 In 2005, along with sixteen other artists, she recorded a single titled "Zindagi Pukaarti Hai" to raise money for the victims of the 2004 Indian Ocean earthquake and tsunami.
 Performed at Screen Awards on 18 January 2005, the song was released as a cassette and a CD where the proceeds from sales were given to the victims.
 She was also involved with fundraising events for charities involved in the disaster clean-up operation.
 In 2006, she performed a concert held in Trafalgar Square to mark International Widows Day and start a charity to educate the children of poor widows in India.
-Besides, she performed in a musical show along with singers such as Suresh Wadkar and KK which helped to raise ₹15 million through sponsorships and donations in order to open a home for senior citizens from all castes and communities.
+Besides, she performed in a musical show along with singers such as Suresh Wadkar and KK which helped to raise ₹15 million through sponsorships and donations to open a home for senior citizens from all castes and communities.
 She also hosted the global campaign, "World of Betters" in Mumbai which was launched by Alicia Keys.
 She has also assisted in raising funds for the "Save Our Tigers" campaign, initiated by Amitabh Bachchan.

 In October 2014, Chauhan was featured in a musical concert to raise awareness and funds for eye donations.
 During the following month, she also performed in Yuvraj Singh's social initiative YouWeCan, which aims to fight cancer by spreading awareness about the disease.
 Chauhan also lent her voice for a music video of John Lennon's "Imagine".
 The video was created as part of a global campaign by UNICEF to celebrate the 25th anniversary of the Convention on the Rights of the Child.
 In September 2015, Chauhan represented India at the 2015 Global Citizen Festival, an annual music festival created to mark the establishment of the United Nations Sustainable Development Goals (SDGs), a "to-do list" of 17 tasks to end extreme global poverty by 2030.
 It was followed by a fundraiser concert featuring Chauhan which was dedicated in raising funds to promote breast and ovarian cancer research and awareness.
 In October 2017, Chauhan participated in a campaign to promote breast cancer awareness.